vitiral/simple-quality/improvements.md

 2. Try running `rst ls -t '<99'` -- this should show you that there are several items that we don't consider to be completely tested
-3. Currently the user exits with `Cntrl+C` which is fine.
+3. Currently the user exits with `Cntrl+C`, which is fine.
     Try catching the [`KeyboardInterrupt`][1] exception
     and handling it more gracefully.
 4. Speaking of exiting, we record how many answers a user got right and wrong, but we don't print out any kind of report on exiting!
-Make sure that gets recorded in the requirements and implemented.
+Add requirements for doing so (can just go in purpose if you want) and implement that.
-5. Users should also be able to store their report in a log.
+5. Users should also be able to store their report in a log file -- add a flag for that.
 6. There are several flags designed in `SPC-cmd` that were not implemented